necosta/streaming-tech-scala-meetup/README.md

-Using data streamed from our custom made LEGO Truck, we will present several Scala-based streaming event processing technologies such as Apache Kafka (Kafka Streams), Apache Storm and Apache Spark (Spark Streaming).
+Using data streamed from our custom made LEGO Truck, we will present several Scala-based streaming event processing technologies such as Apache Kafka (Kafka Streams), Apache Storm, Apache Spark (Spark Streaming) and Apache Flink

 We will show key differences and we will try to compare them in a fair manner on aspects like performance, implementation learning curve, stability, etc.